Javito (footballer, born 1998)

-Javier López Abadias (born 18 December 1998), commonly known as Javito, is a Spanish footballer who plays for CP Cacereño.
+Javier López Abadias (born 18 December 1998), commonly known as Javito, is a Spanish footballer who plays for Tercera Federación club Unión Adarve.
 Mainly a centre back, he can play in all positions across the back four and as a defensive midfielder.

 Club career

 Born in Huesca, Aragon, Javito finished his formation with SD Huesca.
 He made his senior debut with the farm team in 2016, in the Tercera División.

 Javito made his professional debut on 26 March 2017, coming on as a late substitute for Samu Sáiz in a 3–1 away win against CD Mirandés in the Segunda División.
 On 25 July 2019, he moved to fourth-tier side CP Cacereño.